Andrew4d3/building-microservices-notes/chapters/chapter-10.md

 ices it creates, including building, testing and releasing, supporting, and even decom‐ missioning.
 A core delivery services team provides advice and guidance to these teams, as well as tooling to help it get the job done.

+---

+## Coming up with a vision for how things should be done without considering how your current staff will feel about this or without considering what capabilities they have is likely to lead to a bad place.
+How can we adress this issue?

+Each organization has its own set of dynamics around this topic.
+Understand your staff ’s appetite to change.
+Don’t push them too fast!
+Maybe you still have a separate team handle frontline support or deployment for a short period of time, giving your developers time to adjust to other new practices.

+---

+## In summary, How should we align our teams?

+This leads us to trying to align service ownership to colocated teams, which themselves are aligned around the same bounded contexts of the organization.